martinjackson/simple-widgets/docs/Header.md

 8.  ***setUsername*** = the name of the function that will set the user if header should change the name of the user.
 9.  ***noModalOnError*** = indicates that when an error occurs, the modal displaying the error will ***not*** appear.
 By default the modal is displayed.

-The above environment file only has the values for the headers and might contain other values.

 ## CSS Files

 The following CSS file will need to be imported into the file that uses the Header component.
 The import would be, if it is not be changed: